annatel/antl_phonenumber/README.md

       field(:french_number, PlusE164, country_code: "FR")
     end
 ```
-PlusE164 fit our needs but any type can be created to express a combination of number characteristics. \
+PlusE164 and E164 fit our needs but any type can be created to express a combination of number characteristics. \
 For instance, one could need a type for local french numbers.
-It is easy to implement another type based on PlusE164 implementation.
+It is easy to implement another type based on existing implementation.

 ### Ecto changeset
 Changeset validations are also a AntlPhonenumber feature.\